Jirinrin/semicolon-spammer/README.md

 - the (end of the) current line is part of a `()`/`[]` closure;
 - the current line is part of a `{}` closure that is an object;
 - the current line ends with a `}` of a closure that is not an object;
-In this, the 'certain characters' are defined in the file `filterInfo.ts` in the extension files.
+In this, the 'certain characters' are defined in the file `filterInfo.ts` in the extension files;
-Will eventually make this editable.
+Will eventually make this editable;

-## Known Issues
+## Known Issues;

 The closures for `<>` aren't properly detected because of arrow syntax and less than / greater than;
 (Which is why for the time being they have been removed;)

 All the closure detecting has made the semicolon placing a lot slower (esp. for larger quantities);

-## Planned Features
+## Planned Features;

 Make the thing intelligent about `<>` closures;